jgowler/Proxmox-CloudInit-Terraform-Project/Proxmox-files/README.md

 ```

 Here you will be presented with the Token ID and the Secret.
 Take note of these as once this box is closed you will not have another chance to take this info!

+---

+## Step 3 - Create a custom role in Proxmox for the API Token

 Next, a Role will need to be created to apply to the API Token